robb-j/http-tar-unpacker/README.md

 **volumes**

 - `/app/workdir` - share this volume between your http container (e.g. nginx)
+  - **important** You must mount the containing folder, the symlink wont work if you just mount that.

 So if it is deployed at `DEPLOY_URL` with a preshared key `DEPLOY_KEY`, you can setup a CI/CD to: